 From trade shows and conventions to press conferences and product launches, it’s important that sales events go off without a hitch.
 Sales engineers help by sharing information and running demos.

 According to the U.S. Bureau of Labor Statistics, the average sales engineer OTE (on-target earnings) in the United States in 2019 was $103,900 per year.
+This figure includes the base salary of $63,875 according to Adzuna.
 This is good news for anyone interested in exploring a career in sales engineering.
 Even better, the field is projected to grow about 6% between 2018 and 2028 (about on par with the average occupational growth rate).

 What is the career track?